qingshuizheng/emacs-pastebin/README.md

 # Features

+- The name of the current buffer is used as title to pastes
-- Get a list of yout pastes in a interactive buffer using pastebin-list-buffer command
+- Get a list of your pastes in a interactive buffer using pastebin-list-buffer command
 - Open a paste by pressing RET on it at this buffer
 - Delete a paste by moving point to it and pressing `d'
 - Replace a paste using the command pastebin-replace.
 If there is no paste with the name of the current buffer a new one is selected.
 Note that the URL of the paste will change, just the name is keeped